 Just ensure you take some time to think about function.
 Consider what you need to use the zone for and how many people you’ll have to cater for.
 This is a permanent fixture after all, so don’t rush it.

-You Gotta Explore Window Treatments
+8. You Have to Embrace Window Treatments

 One of the things that sucks about living in a rental home is that you don’t get to choose any of the fittings and fixtures.
 Often, you’re left to live with a diabolical set of vertical blinds.
 Come to think of it, you might have purchased a home with verticals already installed (the horror!).